-Research activities in the BSCE are centred on themes related to the performance of a building as a whole, including the building envelope and its durability and energy performance, and healthy indoor environment.
+Research activities in the Building Science Centre of Excellence (BSCE) are centred on themes related to the performance of a building as a whole, including the building envelope and its durability and energy performance, and healthy indoor environment.
 Facilities include a Hygrothermal Property Measurement Laboratory, Building Envelope Test Facility, Water Penetration Test Chamber, Environmental Chamber, and Whole Building Performance Research Laboratory (WBPRL).

 Contact: Fitsum Tariku

 The Centre for Applied Research and Innovation (CARI) is the home of BCIT’s three dedicated research groups: MAKE+, NRG and SMART, supporting labs.
-Formerly known as the Technology Centre, it has been a hub of multi-disciplinary research and development projects for business and industry for 25 years.
+Formerly known as the Technology Centre, it has been a hub of multi-disciplinary research and development projects for business and industry for 30 years.
 Research activities at CARI focus on product and process development and evaluation; Smart Microgrid research; and product quality and process improvement relating to natural health and food products.
-CARI is also home to ARLO, which supports faculty, researchers, students across BCIT and their industry partners.
+CARI is also home to the Applied Research Liaison Office (ARLO), which supports faculty, researchers, students across BCIT and their industry partners.

 Location: 4355 Mathissi Place (CARI building)